-The tables below and on the following page show the movement in value of valued on a rolling programme basis except for investment properties which have been undertaken in-house by a RICS-qualified valuer. the are Council's non-current a valued annually at the t assets.
-F ne balance Properties owned by the e sheet date.
-Valuations Council are for 2017/18
+The tables below and on the following page show the movement in value of the Council's non-current assets.
+Properties owned by the Council are valued on a rolling programme basis except for investment properties which are valued annually at the balance sheet date.
+Valuations for 2018/19 have been undertaken in-house by a RICS-qualified valuer.

-Community Assets include allotments and sed comprise the Shakespeare e First Folio and a s at Waltonwray's and a selection of the and Ingleton.
-Herit Roebuck Collection Heritage Assets ection of paintings. with significant value and which have
+Community Assets include allotments and the cemeteries at Waltonwray's and Ingleton.
+Heritage Assets with significant value and which have been capitalised comprise the Shakespeare First Folio and a selection of the Roebuck Collection of paintings.